Evidence of dynamical dark energy found via the DESI DR2 Lyman$\alpha$ forest: Abstract

 \section{Abstract}

-We present a comprehensive analysis of the cosmological implications of the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) Lyman-$\alpha$ forest baryon acoustic oscillation (BAO) measurements, combined with complementary datasets DESI DR2 galaxy BAO, Type Ia supernova (Pantheon$^+$, DES-SN5Y, and Union3), and compressed CMB likelihood.
-We test several dynamical dark energy models CPL, logarithmic, exponential, JBP, BA, and GEDE as well as $\omega$CDM and non-flat extensions of the standard $\Lambda$CDM and $\omega$CDM models.
-Using the Metropolis-Hastings MCMC algorithm implemented in \texttt{SimpleMC}, we constrain the cosmological parameters of each model and evaluate the Bayesian evidence using \texttt{MCEvidence} to assess each model’s performance relative to $\Lambda$CDM.
-Our results show that the inclusion of DESI DR2 Ly$\alpha$ data modestly enhances sensitivity to departures from $\Lambda$CDM.
-Our results show non-flat extensions remain consistent with spatial flatness ($\Omega_k \approx 0$ within $1$–$2\sigma$).
-Further, all redshift-dependent dark energy models predict $\omega_0 > -1$, $\omega_a < 0$, and $\omega_0 + \omega_a < -1$, favor a dynamical dark energy scenario characterized by Quintom-B–type, and we found that dynamical dark energy favors over the $\Lambda$CDM model ranging from 0.24–2.60$\sigma$, depending on the choice of model and corresponding combination of datasets.
-Bayesian evidence comparison favors the $\omega$CDM model with moderate evidence over $\Lambda$CDM, whereas other parameterizations remain statistically inconclusive.
+{{We present a comprehensive analysis of the cosmological implications of the Dark Energy Spectroscopic Instrument Data Release 2 Lyman-$\alpha$ forest baryon acoustic oscillation measurements, combined with complementary datasets including DESI DR2 galaxy BAO, Type Ia supernova samples (Pantheon$^+$, DES-Dovekie, and Union3), and the cosmic microwave background CamSpec likelihood.
+We consider several dark-energy parameterizations such as chevallier–polarski–linder , logarithmic, exponential, jassal–bagla–padmanabhan, barboza–alcaniz, and generalized emergent dark energy, as well as the $w$CDM model and non-flat extensions of the standard $\Lambda$CDM and $w$CDM models.
+Using the Metropolis-Hastings MCMC algorithm, we constrain the cosmological parameters of each model and compute the Bayesian evidence using the publicly available code \texttt{MCEvidence} to assess the performance of each model relative to $\Lambda$CDM.
+Our results show that the non-flat extensions remain consistent with spatial flatness, with $\Omega_k \approx 0$ for all dataset combinations.
+Further, all dark-energy parameterizations predict $w_0 > -1$, $w_a < 0$, and $w_0 + w_a < -1$, which favor a dynamical dark-energy scenario of the Quintom-B type.
+We also find a moderate preference for dynamical dark-energy models relative to the standard $\Lambda$CDM scenario, reaching up to $\sim3.10\sigma$ for the Ly$\alpha$ + CMB + Galaxy BAO dataset.
+When DESI DR2 Ly$\alpha$ measurements are combined with different SNe~Ia samples and the CMB, the deviations decrease and remain typically below $\sim2\sigma$, corresponding only to inconclusive preference relative to $\Lambda$CDM.
+However, this level of evidence is not statistically decisive, and it remains too early to rule out the $\Lambda$CDM model.
+Finally, the Bayes factor in logarithmic space ($\ln B_{ij}$) shows that model preference relative to $\Lambda$CDM depends strongly on the dataset combination.
+For Ly$\alpha$ + CMB + Galaxy BAO, $w$CDM and o$w$CDM show moderate evidence, while most other models provide weak or inconclusive evidence.
+With Pantheon$^{+}$ or DES-Dovekie, o$w$CDM shows strong evidence, whereas other models show moderate evidence.}}